Criollo horse: Endurance

-One example of the breed's fantastic endurance was the ride made by the Swiss-born Argentine rider Professor Aimé Félix Tschiffely (1894–1954) between 1925 and 1928.
+One example of the breed's endurance was the ride made by the Swiss-born Argentine rider Aimé Félix Tschiffely (1894–1954) between 1925 and 1928.
 Tschiffely took two crioulos, 16-year-old Mancha and 15-year-old Gato, on a 21500 km trek from Buenos Aires to Manhattan, New York, crossing snow-capped mountains, the world's driest desert, the thickest tropical jungles, riding in all types of weather.
 Alternating the riding and packing between the two horses, the trio took three years to finish the trip.
-Tschiffely went through many hardships on the trip, including a bout of malaria, from the Pampas across La Quiaca, from La Paz, to Cuzco, Lima, Trujillo, Quito, Medellin and Cartagena.
+Tschiffely went through many hardships on the trip, including a bout of malaria, from the Pampas across La Quiaca, from La Paz, to Cusco, Lima, Trujillo, Quito, Medellín and Cartagena.
 They rode up to 5,900 m above sea level, through Passo El Cóndor, between Potosi and Chaliapata,(Bolivia).
 The horses did well in a wide array of extreme topographies and climates.
 Gato lived to be 36 and Mancha 40.
-They lived the last years of their lives as celebrities in La estancia El Cardal (El Cardal Ranch), the breeding establishment of the man most credited for developing the crioulo breed, Dr. Emilio Solanet.
+They lived the last years of their lives as celebrities in La estancia El Cardal (El Cardal Ranch), the breeding establishment of the man most credited for developing the crioulo breed, Emilio Solanet.

 In 1987, Jorge Saenz Rosas, owner of the Argentine Estancia Cristiano Muerto, offered his criollo Sufridor to the American Louis Bruhnke and the Russian-French Vladimir Fissenko for a horseback ride from the Beagle Channel in Tierra del Fuego up to the shores of the Arctic Ocean in Deadhorse, Alaska.
 After traveling for five and a half years, the ride was accomplished in the summer of 1993.
 Having made the entire journey, the Criollo Sufridor is likely the horse that has traveled the farthest in a single direction.
-The ride was chronicled in the book Sufridor, Emece (2000) (ISBN 9789500421355), written by Louis Bruhnke.
+The ride was chronicled in the book Sufridor, Emece (2000) (ISBN 9789500421355), written by Bruhnke.